anitab-org/mentorship-android/README.md

 ## License

-Mentorship System is Copyright © 2007 Free Software Foundation, Inc. It is free software,and may be redistributed under the terms specified in the [LICENSE FILE](LICENSE).
+Mentorship System is licensed under the GNU General Public License v3.0.
+Learn more about it in the [LICENSE](LICENSE) file.